 Dealing with the aftermath of any disaster that has directly affected your house can be a traumatic situation filled with stress and uncertainty.
 Paul Davis shares the following tips and information that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (210) 833-1209

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
 While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

 - Be Safe: Water events can present many potential safety hazards to occupants.
 The potential for slips, falls and electric shock are very real.
 Remember, items soaked with water can be very heavy.
 Only handle tasks that can be done safely.